Best Practices for Collecting Metrics from Multiple Kubernetes Clusters¶

 When a workspace connects to multiple Kubernetes clusters, the ENV_NAMESPACE environment variable must be set to a non-empty string, and the values for different clusters must not be the same.

 For a workspace connecting to multiple Kubernetes clusters metrics, Guance provides a method using global Tags to distinguish them.
 When there is only one collection target in the cluster, such as collecting Kubernetes API Server metrics, the number of DataKits in the cluster will be greater than one.
 To avoid duplicate metric collection, DataKit enables an election feature.
-At this point, the way to differentiate clusters is by adding ENV_GLOBAL_ELECTION_TAGS
+At this point, the way to differentiate clusters is by adding ENV_GLOBAL_ELECTION_TAGS.

-For non-election-based metric collections, such as collecting metrics by adding annotations to Pods, Guance provides a method to add global Tags in the ENV_GLOBAL_HOST_TAGS
+For non-election-based metric collections, such as collecting metrics by adding annotations to Pods, Guance provides a method to add global Tags in the ENV_GLOBAL_HOST_TAGS environment variable.

 - name: ENV_GLOBAL_HOST_TAGS